xyflow/xyflow/.changeset/stupid-lizards-wash.md

 '@xyflow/react': patch
 ---

-Skip resize handler updates when DOM node is not visible
+Fix warning when display is set to none on the wrapper div